Wandiligong

 Wandiligong is renowned as the site of one of the largest apple orchards in the southern hemisphere, with fruit growing and rural character central to the town's identity.
 Visitors and residents alike are drawn to the peaceful valley setting, scenic walking tracks, and easy access to the Ovens River corridor.
 The nearby township of Bright offers a full range of services, schools, cafes, and shops just a short drive away, while the broader Alpine region provides world-class skiing at Mount Hotham and Falls Creek, autumn foliage tourism, and extensive mountain biking and hiking trails.

-Wandiligong falls under postcode 3744 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Ovens Valley (Northern Victoria) electorate.
+Wandiligong falls under postcode 3744 and is governed by the Alpine Council (Local Government Area).
+For federal elections, residents vote in the electorate of Indi, while state elections fall under the Ovens Valley (Northern Victoria) electorate.

 📍 Location